Grading, Grade Point Average (GPA), and Credit Requirements

 One-semester (0.5-credit) courses contribute proportionally to the calculation.

-B. Weighted GPA (Honors and Advanced Placement)
+Weighted GPA (Honors and Advanced Placement)

-• Honors (H): +0.5 quality point to the base value of A–D grades.
+• Honors Classes: 0.5 points awarded to the base value of your passing grade.